Brandon-Wass/Tk_Clockipy/README.md

   2. **Set the Alarm**: Click the 'Set Hour' and 'Set Minute' buttons to set the alarm.

   3. **Alarm Notification**: A pop-up will appear when the alarm rings.
 Press the "OK" button to close the notification and stop the alarm.
+You will have to set a new alarm, if you want one set again.

   4. **Exit**: Click anywhere on the clock to exit the program.